Rinoahu/POEM/README.md

 $ bash ./install.sh
 ```
 The installation script calls conda to install all the necessary python packages and software.
 PS: POEM calls either Prokka or MetaGeneMark for gene predictions.
 If the users want to use MetaGeneMark, they must install it by themselves, because [MetaGeneMark](http://exon.gatech.edu/GeneMark/ "http://exon.gatech.edu/GeneMark/") requires academic users to agree to an license before downloading.
-After installtation, make sure to add path of gmhmmp to $PATH environment variable.
+After installtation, make sure to add path of binary executable file ```gmhmmp``` in [MetaGeneMark](http://exon.gatech.edu/GeneMark/ "http://exon.gatech.edu/GeneMark/") to $PATH environment variable.

 ## Example